 - U.S. News & World Report ranks our Master’s Degrees in Education Programs in the top 20 for best online programs for veterans.

-The master's degree requires completion of 30 credits of graduate course work in special education, or equivalent as approved by the department chair, including a research course.
+Completion of 30 credits of graduate coursework in special education, or equivalent as approved by the department chair, including a research course, is required to earn your master’s degree.
 Coursework can include classes taken for a departmental graduate certificate or an add-on teaching license.
-Typically, you will follow a plan of study prescribed by special education licensure standards.
+Completion of this program does not provide you with an initial teaching license.

 More about Online Learning

 Review deadlines, admission requirements, and application materials, then start your application.